lfnothias/vm-NAP/README.md

 ### Local installation

-Install locally in Anaconda with:
+Install locally in conda with:

-`conda install vm-NAP`
+>Download the present repository.

+>In the terminal, navigate to the repository folder.

+> Install the environment with:
+`conda env vm-NAP --file environment.yml`

 It might requires other depencies related ipython and jupter notebooks.